nikolasibalic/Interactive-Publishing/docs/ifigures_api.md

 ::: ifigures.InteractiveTimeline

-!!! question "Why use timelines?"
+!!! tip "Why use timelines?"
     Scientific progress is huge community effort, often undertaken over many decades.
 Our timelines also have **thickness** since we recognize the importance of cross-breeding of ideas and insights from different "rivers" of thought and experimentation.
 Timeline format allows readers to explore and understand all the connection in historical development.

 !!! example "Timeline for development of electromagnetism"